 Here is a quote from ACP that seems to say we can have our cake and eat it too.

 "[ the initiative is] to help physicians and patients understand the benefits, harms, and costs of an intervention and whether it provides good value, and to slow the unsustainable rate of health care costs while preserving high-value, high-quality care."

 My question is in regard to how will "good" or "high "value be determined.
 It seems like the history of the notion of value in the world of economics has lead to the widely accepted concept that value is subjective.Does this now say that after all value can really be objectively determined?
 So the advocates and practitioners of cost effectiveness would seem to say.
 I should add in fairness that the authors of the quoted Annals article do state that in the final analysis a subjective judgement in required.At the end of the analytic process someone or some group makes a subjective judgment.Is the benefit greater than the risks or does treatment x cost "too much".Too much in the judgment of whom.
-Will the value being decided by the patient to whom the risk and benefits accrue or will the value be decided by a group of medical experts after making a cost effectiveness "determination".
+Will the value be decided by the patient to whom the risk and benefits accrue or will the value be decided by a group of medical experts after making a cost effectiveness "determination".

 In the March 7,2013 issue of the NEJM there is a thoughtful commentary by Dr. Lisa Rosenbaum entitled "The Whole Ball Game-Overcoming the Blind Spots in Health Care Reform" which addresses certain aspects of the notion of value in health care.
 She says:

 "Value in health care, however,depends on who is looking , where they look and what they expect to see....".
 Are we fooling ourselves if we believe that efforts to reign in health care cost can be done by only eliminating things of low value?"